5 things you need to know before your first ultra

 Check that list and then check it again.
 There'll be some items on there that seem fairly obvious, like a rucksack and waterproof jacket - heading into the hills for a long run without those is patently a bad idea.
 Some others you may be tempted to omit to shave some weight off your pack but, in our experience, that's a major mistake.

-TimeOutdoors' founder, Andrew, forgot to pack trail running poles for the Ultra Trail de Monte Rosa and turned out to be the only person on the start line without any!
+TimeOutdoors' founder, Andrew, forgot to pack trail running poles for the Ultra Tour Monte Rosa and turned out to be the only person on the start line without any!
 With 6,000m+ of climbing involved over the 100K route, that would turn out to be a bit of an oversight.
 He was lent one by a sympathetic competitor for a short time but ultimately had to struggle over steep Alpine mountains relying purely on leg power - not an experience he's keen to repeat.

 Pay heed to the lessons he learned the hard way: